almin/almin/docs/GuideTypeScript.md

 ## Type Definition

-Almin has built-in `.d.ts` for typing.
+Almin has built-in Type definition file(`.d.ts`).
-If you use TypeScript, you can use Almin's type definition by default.
+If you use almin with TypeScript, you just install Almin.
+Type definition file(`.d.ts`) will be loaded automatically.

 ## Payload